 For example, one interpretation of the social cohesion agenda might be that students are expected to use the language of schooling at all times in school.
 This would mean that no conversations could be conducted, or texts used, in languages which only some people know (leaving others, perhaps, feeling excluded); and such a rule might also contribute to a sense of shared identity, given that the use of many different languages might, conversely, contribute to a sense of social fragmentation.
 But such an approach could also run counter to social inclusion perspectives: insisting that all pupils use the language of schooling when not all are fluent speakers or have developed literacy in this language will prevent some voices from being heard; and could also be interpreted as meaning that the language of schooling is the only language of value.
-It is a small step from insisting that it is used at home too, so that students from homes where other languages are used do not feel at a disadvantage at school.
-But clearly, such an expectation would contradict families' human rights (to use the language of their choice in their own homes) and indeed negate other activities promoting plurilingualism.
+It is a small step from insisting that the language of schooling is used at all times in the school to recommending to parents that it is used at home too, so that students from homes where other languages are used do not feel at a disadvantage at school.
+But clearly, such an expectation would contradict families' human rights (to use the language of their choice in their own homes) and indeed negate other activities promoting plurilingualism.9 and linguistic possibilities.
+Comparative Education, 40 (2): 199-214.